dattapri/webrepo/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Ph.D.
-Candidate in the Department of Economics at Michigan State University.
-I enjoy using quasi-experimental empirical methods to answer policy relevant questions in labor, public, and health economics.
-I am currently on the job market and am available for interviews
+I am a Senior Data Analyst in the research team in Walmart's global people.
+I use modern econometric techniques to provide insights to the human resources organization on issues related to compensation and attrition.